tomschr/dbcookbook/README.rst

 --------------------------------------

 The main file is "en/xml/DocBook-Cookbook.xml".
-It contains xi:include elements which refers to chapters, appendices and other second level elements.
+It contains xi:include elements which refer to chapters, appendices and other second level elements.

 ::

-  # Struture of Book with Main Chapters
+  # Structure of Book with Main Chapters
   en/xml/DocBook-Cookbook.xml
   |
   +-- 5.1/        # (1)